OWASP/CheatSheetSeries/cheatsheets/Django_REST_Framework_Cheat_Sheet.md

 ### DEFAULT_PAGINATION_CLASS

-The default class to use for queryset pagination. **In Django, pagination is disabled by default.
-Without proper pagination, Denial of Service (DoS) problems or attacks could occur if there’s a lot of data.**
+The default class to use for queryset pagination. **In Django, pagination is disabled by default.** Without proper pagination, Denial of Service (DoS) problems or attacks could occur if there’s a lot of data.

 ## OWASP API Security Top 10 (2019)

-The [OWASP API Security Top 10](https://owasp.org/www-project-api-security/) is a list of the most critical security risks for APIs, developed by the [Open Web Application Security Project (OWASP)](https://owasp.org/).
-It is intended to help organizations identify and prioritize the most significant risks to their APIs, so that they can implement appropriate controls to mitigate those risks.
+The [OWASP API Security Top 10](https://owasp.org/www-project-api-security/) is a list of the most critical security risks for APIs that was developed by the [Open Web Application Security Project (OWASP)](https://owasp.org/).
+It is designed to help organizations identify and prioritize the most significant risks to their APIs so that they can implement appropriate controls to mitigate those risks.

-This section is based on this.
-Your approach to securing your web API should be to start at the top threat A1 below and work down, this will ensure that any time spent on security will be spent most effectively spent and cover the top threats first and lesser threats afterwards.
-After covering the top 10 it is generally advisable to assess for other threats or get a professionally completed Penetration Test.
+This section uses the 2019 version of the API Security Top 10.
+The best approach to securing your web API is to start at the top threat (A1 below) and work your way down.
+This will ensure that any time spent on security will be spent most effectively because you will cover the top threats first.
+After you look at the Top 10, it is generally advisable to assess for other threats or get a professional penetration test.

 ### API1:2019 Broken Object Level Authorization